yjh0410/CenterNet-Lite/README.md

 # CenterNet-Lite
-A resnet18 version of CenterNet（objects as points）
+A PyTorch version of CenterNet（objects as points）.
+I only support resnet18 version.
+No DLA or Hourglass version.